pjabang1/xam-charts/README.md

 `d3.v3.js` is a dependency of `nv.d3.js`.
 Be sure to include in in your project, then:
 Add a script tag to include `nv.d3.js` OR `nv.d3.min.js` in your project.
-Also add a link to the `nv.d3.css` file.
+Also add a link to the `xam.charts.css` file.